 important attribute: self.db : It is a dictionary that contains all profiles.
-The dictionary keys are the name of the profile self.\\init\\(folder)
+The dictionary keys are the name of the profile self.\\init\\(folder) folder: path as string of folder where profiles are hosted.

 Every profile in this dict has nested dictionary.
 The keys depend on the type of profile.
 Common keys: